scientific-python/MeeseeksDev/README.md

 If issued from a PR, will apply black to commits made in this PR and push the updated commits.

+You can also use "blackify" as an alias.

 Repo admins only, we plan to make it available to PR authors as well.

 MeeseeksDev Bot needs to be installed on the PR source repository for this to work.